Let Water Prosper

 Click HERE to see designated watering days.

-Beginning on November 1, 2016, and ending on March 31, 2017, winter watering restrictions will resume which allow residents to water up to once weekly.
-The Town of Prosper encourages residents to set their controller to water manually, and only when recommended by WaterMyYard.org.
+Beginning on April 1, 2017, and ending on October 31, 2017, water users may water up to twice weekly.
+The Town of Prosper encourages residents to water only when recommended by WaterMyYard.org.

 Residents may register at WaterMyYard to receive weekly emails on how much and when to water.